Skip to main content

 NCSBE Proposed Rules on “Presumptive Noncitizens”

-The proposed rule relies on a system called Systematic Alien Verification for Entitlements (SAVE), a notoriously unreliable federal database, to flag and remove registered voters suspected of not being citizens.
+The rule relies on a system called Systematic Alien Verification for Entitlements (SAVE), a notoriously unreliable federal database, to flag and remove registered voters suspected of not being citizens.
 Democracy North Carolina has formally opposed these rules and the reason is straightforward: proponents claim this protects election integrity, but the data simply does not support that case.

 A nationwide Brennan Center for Justice study of the 2016 election found that across 42 jurisdictions covering 23.5 million votes, election officials referred just 30 suspected incidents of noncitizen voting for investigation.
 That is 0.0001% of all votes cast.
 Forty of those 42 jurisdictions reported zero known incidents of noncitizen voting.
 In the counties with the largest noncitizen populations in the country, nearly all reported zero incidents.
 In California, Virginia, and New Hampshire — the very states where noncitizen voting was claimed to be rampant — not a single election official could identify one instance of it happening.